-Grade Definition Grade Point Equivalent A+ A 90 - 100% 80 - 89% 4.00 В 70 - 79% 3.00 C D 60 - 69% 50 - 59% 2.00 1.00 F (Fail) 49% and below 0.00 CR (Credit) Credit for diploma requirements has been awarded.
-S Satisfactory achievement in field /clinical placement or non-graded subject area.
-U Unsatisfactory achievement in field/clinical placement or non-graded X subject area.
-A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the NR W requirements for a course.
-Grade not reported to Registrar's office.
-Student has withdrawn from the course without academic penalty.
+Grade Point Grade Definition Equivalent

+A+ 90 - 100% 4.00

+Α 80 - 89% 1.00

+В 70 - 79% 3.00

+С 60 - 69% 2.00

+D 50 - 59% 1.00

+F (Fail) 49% and below 0.00

+CR (Credit) Credit for diploma requirements has been

+awarded.

+S Satisfactory achievement in field /clinical

+placement or non-graded subject area.

+U Unsatisfactory achievement in

+field/clinical placement or non-graded

+subject area.

+Χ A temporary grade limited to situations

+with extenuating circumstances giving a

+student additional time to complete the

+requirements for a course.

+NR Grade not reported to Registrar's office.

+W Student has withdrawn from the course

+• • without academic penalty.

+without adducting policity.